Creating value and making money with mobile homes inside pre-existing mobile home parks is a very real opportunity that most investors never consider.

 Many mobile home parks will not allow you to rent out, sublet, or sublease a mobile home you own in the park.
-This is because most mobile home park managers and owners don't want to deal with the mentality and transient nature of renters.
+This is because most mobile home park managers and owners don't want to deal with renters' mentality and transient nature.
 For this reason, most mobile home parks will require the person living inside of the mobile home to be the owner of the home.

-Renting by the room: If a mobile home park does allow you (as an investor) to rent out your used mobile homes then consider renting each room separately if financially advantageous.
+Renting by the room: If a mobile home park allows you (as an investor) to rent out your used mobile homes, consider renting each room separately if financially advantageous.
 Some examples include student housing, transient/migrant housing, and/or oil worker housing.

 2. Buying and Selling for Cash

 Seven days a week around the country there are private buyers and sellers of mobile homes making win-win transactions.
-Many of these buyers are paying cash or arranging bank financing to purchase these used mobile homes from private sellers.
+Many of these buyers pay cash or arrange bank financing to purchase these used mobile homes from private sellers.

 Pro Tip: As an active mobile home investor, you will want to pay much lower than the retail price for any investment home you purchase.
-This is partly done by having clarity of your market and making multiple offers to multiple sellers regularly.
+This is partly done by clarifying your market and regularly making multiple offers to multiple sellers.

 3. Buying and Selling via Payments